Best time to go to Alaska for a perfect weather and where to go?

 Temperatures and rainfall in Alaska

-On these 3 graphs, we present the evolution of temperatures of Alaska and month-by-month rainfall for the cities of Anchorage, Anchor Point, Barrow, Dillingham and Dutch Harbor, as well as the month-by-month sea temperature for coastal cities..
+On these 3 graphs, we present the evolution of temperatures of Alaska and month-by-month rainfall for the cities of Anchorage, Fairbanks, Anchor Point, Barrow and Dillingham, as well as the month-by-month sea temperature for coastal cities.

 Where to go in Alaska?